-The Personalized Leader Path: Evolving Your Leader Standard Work
+Key Insights: The Personalized Leader Path and Leader Standard Work

 Every leadership role comes with competing pressure: to drive business results and support employees.
 Many leaders struggle not because of a lack of passion, but because they don't have a clear path to help focus their efforts every day.
 Here are some practical ways to align leadership skills with the daily challenges teams face.